KasparEtter/ef1p/pages/email/email.md

 - [**Sender Policy Framework (SPF)**](#sender-policy-framework):
   List the [IP addresses](/internet/#network-layer) of your outgoing mail servers in a DNS record at your domain.
-  SPF protects only the `MAIL` `FROM` address, which is used for [bounce messages](#bounce-messages), and can cause problems with [email forwarding](#email-forwarding).
+  SPF protects only the `MAIL` `FROM` address, which is used for [bounce messages](#bounce-messages).
+  SPF can cause problems with [email forwarding](#email-forwarding).
 - [**DomainKeys Identified Mail (DKIM)**](#domainkeys-identified-mail):
   Let the outgoing mail servers sign outgoing messages and publish the [public key](/internet/#digital-signatures) in a DNS record at the sender's domain.
   The signature usually survives email forwarding but introduces [non-repudiation](#non-repudiation).
 - [**Domain-based Message Authentication, Reporting and Conformance (DMARC)**](#domain-based-message-authentication-reporting-and-conformance):
-  Publish a policy, which tells recipients what to do with emails that fail the SPF or DKIM check, in a DNS record at your domain.
+  Publish a policy, which tells recipients what to do with messages that fail both SPF and DKIM, in a DNS record at your domain.
   Without a DMARC record, the recipient [cannot know](#author-domain-signing-practices) whether the sender uses DKIM.
   By publishing a DMARC policy, you also require the domain in the `From` address to match the domain in the `MAIL` `FROM` address and the [DKIM header field](#dkim-signature-header-field).